+The Schoenstatt movement is an international Marian movement recognized by the Roman Catholic Church.
+The movement consists of tens of thousands of individuals and dozens of communities worldwide and hundreds involved in the southern United States, where I will conduct my study.
 Through my own personal involvement with the Schoenstatt movement, I have informal contacts with several individuals within the local Schoenstatt movement that I will use through e-mail or social networking means.
 Once I have contacted those individuals, I will describe to them the nature of my study and the methodology I will be using to collect information.
 Also prior to each interview, a written consent will be obtained (using the attached document).
 At the end of each interview, I will ask the participant to recommend any other individuals who would be interested in participating in the study.
+Because of the community aspect of this study, I will take utmost care in protecting respondernts’ identities by not listing the cities and states in which they reside.